RaspiKidd/Learn/docs/MakeCode-Projects/Sensing-the-Environment/HowToPlay.md

 ### Light Sensing

 Select the **A** button to show the amount of light being detected.
-Above the A button you will see a cirlce appear.
+Above the A button you will see a circle appear.
 You can drag the yellow part up and down to adjust the light level and when the A button is pressed it will be depicted on the LED matrix.

 ### Compass Sensing